 interesting things about submodules that we’d like to share.
+Komodo is a

 Git submodules work really well for splitting out code bases into separate

 repositories, but there are still a few things (quirks) you should be aware of.

 There’s a lot of out-of-date information on the web, so pay attention to the